Hargrave Military Academy

 Hargrave Military Academy (HMA) is a private, all-male, military boarding school located in the town of Chatham, Virginia.
 Hargrave is affiliated with the Baptist General Association of Virginia emphasizing Christian values.
-Hargrave is a preparatory institution for college and United States service academies, serving boys from around the world for grade 7 through post-graduate (PG).
+Hargrave is a preparatory institution for college and United States service academies, with boys in grade 7 through post-graduate (PG).
 Hargrave is accredited by Virginia Association of Independent Schools (VAIS), Cognia, and Virginia Council for Private Education (VCPE), and is a member of the Association of Military Colleges and Schools of the United States and the National Association of Independent Schools.
 The school's campus is listed on the National Register of Historic Places.

-Hargrave's athletics program has produced numerous noted basketball players and NFL players, and one early alumnus, William M. Tuck, served as the 25th Lieutenant Governor of Virginia and the 55th Governor of Virginia.
+Hargrave's athletics program has developed numerous noted basketball players and NFL players, and one early alumnus, William M. Tuck, served as the 25th Lieutenant Governor of Virginia and the 55th Governor of Virginia.

 History

 Hargrave Military Academy was founded in 1909 by T. Ryland Sanford and John Hunt Hargrave as the Chatham Training School (CTS).
 The two founders brought in Charles R. Warren, founder and leader of the former Warren Training School that had operated in Chatham from 1906 to 1909, to serve as the first head-of-school at Hargrave.

 In 1925, in honor of J. Hunt Hargrave's extensive financial and organizational support to the school, CTS was renamed to Hargrave Military Academy (HMA).
 The renaming also served to remove ambiguity about the nature of the school, as Hargrave had already adopted the style and methods of a military high school by the 1920s.
-HMA has been approved for JROTC numerous times since then, but many in the Hargrave community, most notably the Board of Trustees, feared that the addition of that program would put too much emphasis on military studies and reduce the emphasis on academics.
+HMA has been approved for JROTC numerous times since then, but many in the Hargrave community, most notably the board of trustees, feared that the addition of that program would put too much emphasis on military studies and reduce the emphasis on academics.
 HMA has consistently operated independent of JROTC, however, including by utilizing its own uniforms, cadet rank structure, and chain of command.

 On February 20, 1950, a fire destroyed Hargrave Hall and Founders Hall.
 No cadets or faculty were harmed, but Sanford Hall was the only building that remained unscathed.
 After an assembly before Colonel Camden in the Sanford Hall auditorium, a two-week vacation was declared.
 This was to allow time for Hargrave staff to work out a way to continue the regular academic schedule.